Skip to content

 Custom valueMeanAbsoluteTemperatureDeviation(abs(maxvalue(reg.uniformheatflux_target, T, 2) - integrate(reg.uniformheatflux_target, T, 2)/integrate(reg.uniformheatflux_target, 1.0, 2)) + abs(minvalue(reg.uniformheatflux_target, T, 2) - integrate(reg.uniformheatflux_target, T, 2)/integrate(reg.uniformheatflux_target, 1.0, 2)))/2.0

-To extract multiple values for each custom value output, create a sweep or a transient simulation with enough time-steps.
+To extract multiple values for custom value outputs to create plots, use a sweep or a transient simulation with enough sweep/time-steps.

 References